test-trace-isolate-interviews/public-recruitment/README.md

 **If you are interested in taking part, please read the [Participant Information Sheet](https://github.com/test-trace-isolate-interviews/public-recruitment/wiki/Participant-Information-Sheet) before booking an interview using [this link](https://doodle.com/mm/guymarshall1/covid19-ppie).**

-This research is funded by UK Research and Innovation (UKRI) and the National Institute of Health research (NIHR) via the COVID-19 rapid response call.
+This research is funded by UK Research and Innovation (UKRI) and the National Institute for Health research (NIHR) via the COVID-19 rapid response call.